kritika27/recipe-reactjs-api-firebase/README.md

 ## Description

-This is a Recipe App which allows the user to login,view recipes,search different recipes and view it in detail.This web app is built using Meals DB API,React,React Router,context api,debounce search functionality,Firebase for user authentication and Netlify for deployment.
+This is a Recipe App which allows the user to login,view reci..pes,search different recipes and view it in detail.This web app is built using Meals DB API,React,React Router,context api,debounce search functionality,Firebase for user authentication and Netlify for deployment...

 ## Demo